v-gb/ortografe/extension/README.md

 Note that this problem is firefox-specific.
 Chrome just runs the extension.
 So we keep using v3 for chrome, as they intend to deprecate v2.

+Another problem is that with v3, firefox refuses to run any extension on file:// url.
+Again, this works properly with v2, or v3 in chrome.